99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Permission to Pass a Role:
-you need the iam:PassRole permission, roles can only be passed to what their trust allows
+you need the iam:PassRole permission, roles can only be passed to what their trust allows The "trust policy" defines which resource can assume the role, and under which condition

 Defense mechanisms:
 - password policy (length/special chars/numbers/pass expiration, prevent reuse)